Skip to main content

 1. Click +.

 2. The Time sidebar opens automatically.
-Record vital signs entry time and date:
+Select Date and Time

 Documenting Blood Pressure